wezik/thop/README.md

 All fields are optional unless stated as `(required)`

 ## Current state
+This project follows [Semantic Versioning](https://semver.org/), but currently it's at version v0 as it's in development.
-This project is in a somewhat early experimental stage, it's destination is set but things can still change.
+Destination is set but things can still change and break backwards compatibility; That includes templates they are not getting migrations until v1.

 ### TODO's:
-- Setting active window / pane
 - Integration tests
 - Review the Makefile
 - Fix: Trying to edit a template with invalid yaml crash